pachyderm/docs/content/2.1.x/enterprise/auth/enterprise-server/setup.md

 The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](../images/enterprise-server.png)

-!!!
-Note
+{{% notice note %}}
 For POCs and smaller organizations with one single Pachyderm cluster, the **Enterprise Server services can be run embedded in pachd**.
 A separate deployment is not necessary.
 An organization with a single Pachyderm cluster can run the Enterprise Server services embedded within pachd.
+{{% /notice %}}

 The setup of an Enterprise Server requires to: